arbitamrazian/spark_recommendation/README.md

 # spark_recommendation
-Use spark to provide recommendations on movie data.
+Motivation: To use softimpute-ALS algorithm on spark to provide movie recommendations.
 Disclaimer:  This is meant to be an educational introduction to using spark in a recommendation system.
 This procedure is not meant to be used in production.
 620MB (the size of the database we use) will fit in memory on modern laptops.
 Using a distributed system will slow down training drastically when compared with a standalone solution.

 ## Data